dret/webconcepts/README.md

 * New categories ([concepts](http://webconcepts.info/concepts) or [specification organizations/series](http://webconcepts.info/specs)) get added via XML configuration files in those directories.

-* New specification data gets added to the appropriate specification organization/series directory as individual XML files.
+* New specification data gets added to the specification source directory as individual XML files.

-* A new version of the complete site is generated via `xml2jekyll.xsl`, which requires an XSLT 3.0 processor (and reads no input files).
+* A new version of the complete site is generated via `xml2jekyll.xsl`, which requires an XSLT 3.0 processor.
 The XSLT script reads all specification XML files, and generates Jekyll-enabled MD files for the complete site.

 * The actual MD-based site is created by letting Jekyll generate a new site from the output of the XSLT processing step.

 * After validating locally that everything looks good, a new version is committed to GitHub, and Jekyll runs there as well as part of the repository setup.